furzepig/brachistochrone/_posts/writing/2022-02-03-the_breathing_of_atman.md

   Tuesday 33 Octember at his home in Cambridge.
 Morgan won a Nobel Prize for his cosmological theory uniting General Relativity and the quantum Standard Model.
-He popularised his work in the best-selling `A Short History Of Space and Time'.
+He popularised his work in the best-selling ‘A Short History Of Space and Time’.

   LONDON (Reuters) -- One man was killed and two others badly injured in a car crash in Cambridge on Tuesday.
 The dead man